-I’ve updated this entry from a couple of days ago, with some additional resources, and a few new personal refections:
+I’ve updated this entry from a couple of days ago, with some additional resources, and a few new personal refections.

 I made a rather flippant post about the current coronavirus pandemic on Facebook last week, which some people appreciated for my attempt at humor, but others thought was being too dismissive of a potentially serious situation.
 A former high school classmate and fellow physician was one of the people who called me out on the latter, and I think she’s right, that my comments could be construed as being too nonchalant.

-So, I deleted that Facebook post, about how America losing its collective mind is one of the complications of the coronavirus pandemic, and thought I’d post something that I hope is a bit more edifying.
+So, I deleted that Facebook post, about how America losing its collective mind being one of the complications of the coronavirus pandemic, and thought I’d post something that I hope is a bit more edifying.
 I still think my original post was kind of funny, and also has some interesting points to consider which I’ll return to later in this post, but first let’s deal with the serious stuff.

 What We Know and Don’t Know

-I’m not an infectious disease expert or epidemiologist, so what follows comes directly from reliable scientific sources, such as the National Institutes for Health (NIH), the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).
+I’m not an infectious disease expert or epidemiologist, so what follows comes directly from more authoritative sources, such as the National Institutes for Health (NIH), the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).
 There is much we don’t yet know about this virus and the illness it causes.
 It’s a novel (new) coronavirus, now named SARS-CoV-2, and causes the disease we are now calling COVID-19, for “Coronavirus Disease 2019”.

 Coronaviruses are common in humans and many animals, with the more typical human coronaviruses responsible for a usually mild upper respiratory infection which we call the “common cold” (rhinoviruses are an even more common cause of this condition).
 As with all viruses, coronaviruses are typically fairly species-specific, meaning a given version may cause disease in a human but not a cow, and vice versa.
 Every now and then, however, a given strain of virus will make the jump from one species to another, such as us humans, causing a new illness (which is called a zoonotic disease, meaning from-an-animal).